justeattakeaway/pie/apps/pie-docs/src/engineers/guidelines/browser-support.md

 ## Browser support

-Users have access to hundreds of browsers, so we've come up with a rating system to measure the level of browser support we want to achieve and the level of testing needed.
+Users have access to hundreds of browsers, so instead of assessing them all individually we've come up with a rating system which defines different levels of browser support and the testing requirements for each level.
+We've assigned the highest ratings to the browsers that are most commonly used by our customers.

 {% notification {
 type: "warning",
-message: "This list needs to be reviewed often,  so we can stay up-to-date with the browsers our users are choosing."
+message: "This list needs to be reviewed often, so we can stay up-to-date with the browsers chosen by our users."
 } %}

 ---